-Returns the base address of the variable.
+Return the base address of the variable.
 This is designed to let users who wish to access elements of arrays or fields in structures do so.
 It can also be used to obtain the address of a variable to pass a point to that variable as a parameter to a procedure call.
 It is similar to the ampersand (&) operator in C.

 '''

-BPatch Vector<BPatch variableExpr > getComponents()
+BPatch_Vector<BPatch_variableExpr > getComponents()

 '''

-Returns a vector of the components of a struct, or union.
+Return a vector containing the components of a struct or union.
 Each element of the vector is one field of the composite type, and contains a variable expression for accessing it.